armydelt74/MakeChangeProject/README.md

 #### Concepts

-Use Mod % operator and other methods learned to create a simulated cash register capable of calculating exact change through multiple tendered cash scenarios.
+Using Mod % operator in combination with boolean statements it should be straight forward to create a descending series of arguments to account for the amount of change due to the hypothetical buyer through multiple tendered cash scenarios.

 #### Technology Used

+Oracle Java SDK 1.8;
+Eclipse IDE - for Enterprise Java Developers; Version: 2019-09 R (4.13.0) Build id: 20190917-1200 Github

 #### Lessons Learned